actions/importer-labs/jenkins/readme.md

 - If you get a similiar error to the following, click the link to authorize the token
       ![linktolcickauth](https://user-images.githubusercontent.com/26442605/169588015-9414404f-82b6-4d0f-89d4-5f0e6941b029.png)
   - Restart Codespace after clicking the link
-- Verify Valet CLI is installed and working
+- Verify Valet CLI is installed and working by running `gh valet version`

 ## Troubleshooting Jenkins
 1. Navigate to the Docker tab on your left hand side.